-Future Seeds is the first ever genebank building in the world built with the goal of obtaining a platinum-level LEED (Leadership in Energy and Environmental Design) certification.
+Future Seeds is the first ever genebank building in the world to obtain LEED (Leadership in Energy and Environmental Design) platinum-level certification.

 LEED is the most widely used green building rating system in the world.
 It provides a framework or healthy, highly efficient, and cost-saving green buildings.